Diaphragmatic breathing in a nutshell

-It appears that of all the universities around the world, that study respiration, the consensus view is, that the majority of the world's population, do not breathe properly and that holds true from my experience too!
-In my experience, so few people that I meet actually know how to breathe properly.
+A collective study of major universities worldwide, that study respiration, the consensus view is, that the majority of the population, do not breathe properly.
+That view holds true from my experience too.
+Experientially, almost none of the people that I meet in my work, actually know how to breathe properly.
 So, we know that deep breathing is connected to calmer states, we also know that anxiety is linked to faster, more rapid breathing.
-Yet, despite its importance, the benefits of and the reasons behind whey we need to breathe properly is not something that we are taught; but it really should be.
-The reason for my saying it should be widely taught is because it is estimated that upwards of 90% of all people, worldwide, are breathing incorrectly!
-But when we are born we do it properly (we had no choice), you only have to look at the way a baby breathes to know that, their little tummy is going up and down at a rate of knots; that's the diaphragm working its magic.
+Yet, despite its importance, and knowing the benefits and reasons why we should breathe properly, it is not something that we are taught; but it really should be?
+The reason for saying it should be taught is because it is estimated that upwards of 90% of all people, worldwide, are breathing incorrectly!
+As I said above, when we are born we breathe correctly (we had no choice).
+Just looking at babies breathing demonstrates that their little tummy is going up and down at a rate of knots; that's the diaphragm working its magic.

-So, a fundamental step I take with all clients is to ask them to take a deep breath, and true to form they mostly puff up their chest, that's chest breathing.
-For sure if you chest breath you will survive but as I said above, we want to do more than just survive; we want to thrive; don't we?
-Real life and living are about thrival (my own word) not just survival!
+A fundamental step I take with almost all clients is asking them to take a deep breath.
+True to form (more than 90%) most puff up their chest, that's chest breathing.
+For sure if you chest breath you will survive but as I said above, we want to do more than just survive; we want to thrive!
+Real-life and living are about thrival, not just survival!
 Many brain regions play their role in creating the experience we call life.
-Chief amongst those are the medulla oblongata and pons as well as our defence system will take care of both our everyday life and survival needs but mindfulness allows us to proactively intervene, to do what it takes to make us thrive!
-And by being mindful of this natural intervention system (conscious awareness), it allows us the opportunity to focus on the desire, if not need, to thrive!
+Chief amongst those are the medulla oblongata and pons, as well as our defence system because they automatically take care of our everyday life and survival needs.
+But it is mindfulness that allows us to proactively intervene, to do what it takes to make us thrive!
+Being mindful of this natural intervention system (conscious awareness) allows us the opportunity to focus on the desire, if not the need, to thrive!